Quintus Cecilius Metellus

 Which was the role of Mallorca during those times?

 To ensure control of the Western Mediterranean, the Balearic Islands still had to be incorporated into the Roman Empire.
 The Roman Senate commissioned this mission to the newly elected consul Quintus Cecilius Metellus in 123 B.C.

-Under the economic point of view, the conquest of the islands meant a reduction of time of the journeys between Italy and Spain and a save place to sail.
+From the economic point of view, the conquest of the islands meant a reduction in the time of the journeys between Italy and Spain and a safe place to sail.

 After the conquest, the consequence for Quintus Cecilius Metellus was to receive all the honours in Rome in the year 121 BC granting him the title “El Balearico”.

 Thereafter, the Balearic islands came under the rule of Rome.
-The islands were included into the province of Hispania Citerior.
+The islands were included in the province of Hispania Citerior.

 In Mallorca, the cities of Palma and Pollentia would be founded in addition to three cities named Bocchorus, Guium and Tuccis.
 And in Menorca, Iamo and Mago, together with Sanisera, would be the three cities.

 Since then, the so-called “Romanization process” was applied, introducing new formulas of a social, religious, cultural, and legal nature, etc. that have been identified through the archaeological remains found.